Bayes linear kinematics in a dynamic Bayesian survival model: Bayes linear kinematics

 Now suppose that, for each $j$ $(j=1,\ldots,J)$, information $D_{j}$ is received once and beliefs are changed for $ X_{j}$ .
 A Bayes linear kinematic update can be made for $ X $ each time.
-However, successive Bayes linear kinematic updates are not necessarily commutative. \cite{Gol04} derived the conditions under which a commutative Bayes linear kinematic update exists and under which this update is unique.
+However, successive Bayes linear kinematic updates are not necessarily commutative.
+Once (\ref{eq:e1}) and (\ref{eq:var1}) have been used for an update given $D_{1}$, the moments of the Bayes linear structure are changed and so the update by $D_{2}$ is changed.
+The Bayes linear kinematic method depends on the assumption that the updating formulae do not change, for example that (\ref{eq:one}) continues to hold.
+By straightforward repeated application of (\ref{eq:e1}) and (\ref{eq:var1}) we violate this assumption and it turns out that commutativity does not hold.
+It is necessary to define Bayes linear kinematic formulae for updating by the whole of the data, based on an assumption analogous to the assumption that (\ref{eq:one}) continues to hold, but which will apply commutatively to intermediate steps, whatever the order in which we enter the data. \cite{Gol04} derived the conditions under which a commutative Bayes linear kinematic update exists and under which this update is unique.
 When a unique commutative update exists, it is given by

 where $ D = (D_{1}, \ldots , D_{J})$ and $ {\rm P}(X)= {\rm Var}(X)^{-1}$ is the precision matrix.